D-veloper/Comp4008_Team21/README.md

 Recognizing the importance of efficient project management, I strategically divided our three-week timeline into distinct phases, focusing on concurrent frontend and backend development.
 Emphasizing the critical role of communication, I encouraged consistent updates and feedback between team members.

 **Strategic Research and Planning**
 A pivotal early phase involved dedicating approximately one week to comprehensive research and meticulous project planning.
-This investment in time significantly contributed to the project's overall success, fostering a smoother development process as we navigated the intricacies of game design.
+This investment in time significantly contributed to the project's overall success, fostering a smoother development process as we navigated the intricacies of game design in pygame.

 **Conflict Resolution and Effective Communication** During the course of the project, challenges arose, particularly stemming from miscommunication.
 In addressing conflicts, I exemplified patience and employed open dialogue, ensuring a thorough understanding of all perspectives.
 This approach facilitated compromises when necessary and maintained a positive team dynamic.